Kmenguete/OpenClassroom_Project4/OpenClassroom_projet4/README.md

 accumulate them.
 The player service is also responsible to sort players by their score/rank and update rank at the end of the tournament.

+The tournament service is responsible to create rounds and to make sure that two players never meet twice in the tournament.
+This is also at the tournament service level that the tournament is saved in the database when it is finished.